jchannon/Nancy.ViewEngines.Markdown/src/Nancy.ViewEngines.Markdown.Demo/Views/Home/home.md

 @Section['Content']

-A First Level Header
+A First Level Header in Page
 ====================

-A Second Level Header
+A Second Level Header in Page
 ---------------------

 Now is the time for all good men to come to